How we built this comparison

 Both are fantastic for families, just different experiences.
 Hawaii is easier logistically — no passport needed for US citizens, English everywhere, familiar food options, reliable infrastructure.
 Costa Rica offers kids a genuine foreign-country adventure with incredible wildlife encounters (sloths, monkeys, toucans in the wild) that kids absolutely love.
 Reddit parents overwhelmingly say: Hawaii for relaxation and beach time, Costa Rica for adventure and educational travel.

-Do I need a passport to visit Costa Rica or Hawaii?
+Do I need a passport for Costa Rica or Hawaii?

 US citizens need a valid passport for Costa Rica but not for Hawaii (it's a US state).
 Costa Rica allows Americans to stay up to 90 days without a visa.
 You'll also need proof of a return or onward ticket to enter Costa Rica.
 For Hawaii, a standard US driver's license or REAL ID is sufficient for domestic flights.